smcneece/ha-esunpower/README.md

-# Enhanced SunPower - The most feature-rich and best supported Home Assistant integration for your SunPower - SunStrong PVS
+# Enhanced SunPower: The most feature-rich and best supported Home Assistant integration for your SunPower/SunStrong PVS

 ## ⚠️ IMPORTANT: v2025.11.4 Release Notice